Download This Bill in Microsoft Word format

 (1) a priority need for the local initiative and other state or federal funds for such projects are insufficient; and

 (2) necessary to provide services to under-served children and families."

 SECTION 17.
 Section 59-152-130 of the 1976 Code is amended to read:

 "Section 59-152-130.
 (A)

-The County First Steps Local partnerships shall provide an annual match of at least fifteen percent.
+The County First Steps Local partnerships shall provide an annual match of at least fifteen percent, to include private donations, grant funds, and in-kind donated resources, or any combination of them.
 The South Carolina First Steps to School Readiness Board of Trustees may decrease this percentage requirement for a partnership based on their capacity to provide that match.
 Private The First Step partnership shall encourage private individuals and groups must be encouraged to contribute to a partnership's efforts to meet its match.
 The match required of individual partnerships by the First Steps board should take into consideration such factors as: